sublimator/ripple-lib-java-sucks/README.md

 ```

 While this does lead to nice auto completion, and discoverability of fields, and
-is an improvement over using the raw STObject aip everywhere, might there not be
+is an improvement over using the raw STObject api everywhere, might there not be
 a nicer API using POJOS and reflection rather than building objects around a
 `Map<Field, SerializedType>` ?

 Other than the TransactionType accessors, which is one of the few SerializedType
 implementations that doesn't have a corresponding STI_TRANSACTION_TYPE, most of
 the types used are generic.
-Note that the flags() just returns a UInt32, the
+Note that `flags()` just returns a `UInt32`, the
 standard implementation, with nothing particularly nice about it.

 Exhibit le suckery: